-Australia: 0
+Australia: +1

-Australia has partially complied with the commitment on remittances.
+Australia has fully complied with the commitment on remittances.

-The Australian government regularly provides financial support to two remittance prices comparison websites: Send Money Pacific (since 2009) and Send Money Asia (since 2012).
-These websites allow comparing the cost of transferring remittances from Australia, New Zealand and the US to eight Pacific Island and five Asian countries.
+The Australian government regularly provides financial support to two remittance prices comparison websites: Send Money Pacific (since 2009)2523 and Send Money Asia (since 2012).2524 These websites allow comparing the cost of transferring remittances from Australia, New Zealand and the US to eight Pacific Island and five Asian countries.